 Delta Air Lines is currently a member of the Skyteam Alliance.
 Nearly every airline Delta owns a stake in is either part of the Skyteam or are independent carriers.
 When TAM and LAN merged to become LATAM, TAM left the Star Alliance to join LAN in OneWorld.
 It’s now being reported by CNBC that LATAM will leave the OneWorld alliance.
 It is not clear if they will join Skyteam, or remain unaligned like Delta partner Virgin Atlantic.
 There has been no official announcement from LATAM.

 If history plays out, and as we all know history tends to repeat itself, LATAM will also likely end their partnership with Alaska Airlines.
 Delta Air Lines has been trying to squeeze Alaska Airlines in the United States out of major markets and has grown a hub in Seattle, Alaska’s largest hub.
-In the last several years we’ve seen Delta make investments in Aeromexico, KLM, and Air France.
+In the last several years, bitcoin profit experts report seeing Delta make investments in Aeromexico, KLM, and Air France.
 With each investment, Delta has convinced the airlines to end their partnership with Alaska.

 Expect a major shakeup in alliances and airline partnerships.
 Airline alliances are in flux.
 Even China Southern, the first Chinese carrier to join Skyteam, recently left.
 This was partly due to Delta Air Lines and their investment in China Eastern.